 One research study found that when participants were shown the pictures of birds heads and then shown an ambiguous picture (see below,) the participants were more likely to report seeing birds.

 The culture we are brought up in can also influence perception.

 Children in western societies are raised accustomed to line drawings and cartoons which although not realistic they become used to seeing.
 When asked to draw an animal, they then draw one similarly from the side as seen in cartoons however children from traditional tribal societies behave differently.
 They instead draw it as if it were flat and spread across and they do this because they perceive the whole animal.

 Children from western societies, however, are shaped by their exposure to line drawings so draw them from the side showing only half the animal.

-Emotions can influence how we perceive things also as they contribute to our perceptual set and make us more like likely to perceive things in a particular way which is in line with how we feel.
+Emotions can influence how we perceive things as they contribute to our perceptual set and make us more likely to perceive things in a particular way that is in line with how we feel.